 - You aim at a journal publication from the very beginning.
 Publications generally carry more weight than conference presentations on our CVs and are more likely to be cited by other researchers.

-- It is quite easy to develop an abstract and a presentation if you already have a manuscript.
+- It is quite easy to develop an abstract and a presentation if you already have a full manuscript.
 You may just need to select and tweak some key sentences for slides and use what you’ve written to prepare presentation notes.

 - You have more confidence during your presentation.
 When writing the manuscript, you have to do a thorough review of relevant literature and have an in-depth understanding of how your findings may be interpreted in certain contexts.
 All of these allow you to know your slides better and to give more insightful responses to audience questions.